drakkr/QSOS/Docs/en/qsos-o3s-install_en.md

 Symlink the Git repositories in the `app` directory: `ln -s ../master/` and `ln -s ../incoming/`

-Make sur your webserver is owner of the `backend` directory : `chown -R www-data:www-data backend`
+Make sur your webserver is owner of the `backend` directory :
+* Debian : `chown -R www-data:www-data backend`
+* CentOs/RedHat : `chown -R apache:apache backend`

 That's it.
 Your QSOS backend should be accessible online.